 It’s also important to note that fat-shaming, no matter how well-meaning, has the opposite effect: Studies have found that far from prompting healthy weight loss, fat-shaming worsens people’s health.
 It can cause its victims emotional distress, and risks encouraging unhealthy eating habits and eating disorders instead.

-Many don’t realise they’re fat-shaming
+Many don’t realise they’re fat-shaming in Singapore

 For many who fat-shame, they might not even be aware of it.
 As mentioned earlier, in Chinese culture, it is acceptable, even expected, for loved ones to comment on your appearance.